tradinghours/tradinghours-python/README.md

     Schedule: US.MGEX (Thanksgiving2022) 14:30:00 - 16:00:00    Wed Post-Trading Session
     Schedule: US.MGEX (Thanksgiving2022) 16:45:00 - 08:30:00 +2 Wed Pre-Open
 ```
-The string representation created by `print(schedule)` is using the following format, along with the following available fields.
-With each of the fields, you will find a brief description of their meaning.
+The string representation created by `print(schedule)` is using the format shown below.
+Other available fields are also listed.
 These fields are based on the data that is returned from the API's `download` endpoint described [here](https://docs.tradinghours.com/3.x/enterprise/download.html).
 ```python
 from tradinghours import Market schedule = Market.get('US.MGEX').list_schedules()[-6]